Learning-Dashboard/LD-eval/README.md

 After build, you'll find the generated jar in the target folder.

 ## Model validation
-Before the evaluation of a project starts, qrapids-eval performs a basic evaluation of the qualtity model.
+Before the evaluation of a project starts, LD-eval performs a basic evaluation of the qualtity model.
 A warning is logged in the following cases:

 + A metrics-query mentions a factor in the factors-property, but the factor isn't defined in the factors.properties file.